List of The Bold and the Beautiful characters introduced in the 1980s: Beth Logan

-Beth Logan is the matriarch of the Logan family, and was a series regular when the series began.
+Beth Logan is the matriarch of the Logan family, and was a series regular when it began.
 She was originally portrayed by Judith Baldwin from March 25 to June 1, 1987.
 After Baldwin left the role, Nancy Burnett began playing Beth from June 2, 1987, to September 14, 1988.
 Burnett briefly returned from December 22, 1989 to January 3, 1990 and again from March 2 to April 17, 1990.
-Marla Adams known for her role as Dina Mergeron on The Young and the Restless; her casting for the part of Beth was announced on November 24, 1990.
-Adams played Beth from December 5, 1990 till January 4, 1991.
-In 1994, Burnett returned on August 16 and from September 19 to October 4.
+Marla Adams, known for her role as Dina Mergeron on The Young and the Restless, was announced for the role of Beth on November 24, 1990, playing her from December 5, 1990 until January 4, 1991.
+Burnett returned to the role on August 16, 1994, and from September 19 to October 4.
 Burnett would also make various guest appearances from January 11 to April 16, 1996, January 2 to 7, 1997, March 24 and 25, 1997, May 27 to June 3, 1997, December 31, 1997 to January 13, 1998 until stints in 2001 from January 12 to 17, September 20 and 27 to October 9, 2001.
-Upon the character's 2008 return, Robin Riker played Beth, who arrived with a "new personality".
-Riker's portrayal was met with acclaim; Tommy Garrett Canyon News named her "Leading Lady" of the week ending August 29, 2009, along with Susan Flannery (Stephanie Forrester), for their "Epic Battle".
-Garret said Riker "showed viewers that she is capable of high drama".
+Upon the character's 2008 return, Robin Riker played Beth, who arrived with a "new personality."
+Riker's portrayal was met with acclaim; Tommy Garrett of Canyon News named her Leading Lady of the Week ending August 29, 2009, along with Susan Flannery (Stephanie Forrester), for their "epic battle."
+Garrett said Riker "showed viewers that she is capable of high drama."

-As a teenager, Beth fell in love with Eric Forrester (John McCook).
+As a teen, Beth fell in love with Eric Forrester (John McCook).
 However, another woman, Stephanie Douglas, manipulated Eric into marrying her instead.
 Beth then married Stephen Logan and they had four children together, including Brooke Logan (Katherine Kelly Lang).
-Briefly, it was speculated that Brooke was the product of Eric and Beth's love affair decades earlier, however, it was confirmed that she wasn't.
-During her marriage to Stephen, he abandoned her and his children, leaving Beth as the Logan's sole provider.
+Briefly, it was speculated that Brooke was the product of Eric and Beth's love affair decades earlier; however, it was confirmed that she wasn't.
+During her marriage to Stephen, he abandoned her and his children, leaving Beth the Logans' sole provider.
 In 1991, Brooke married Eric, which upset Beth, who had remained in love with Eric throughout her marriage and break-up from Stephen.

-Beth returns to Los Angeles in 2008 at the request of Nick Marone (Jack Wagner), because he thinks her youngest daughter, Katie, who recently had a heart transplant, needs her.
-Her family becomes worried about Beth's strange behavior.
-Beth eventually reveals to Katie that she has had several mini-strokes and is also in the early stages of dementia.
-It takes some convincing from her family, but Beth finally agrees to stay in Los Angeles and receive treatment from her granddaughter Dr. Bridget Forrester (Ashley Jones) and Dr. Taylor Hayes (Hunter Tylo).
-The treatment appears to be working.
-Stephen and Beth have also hinted at a possible reconciliation.
-After a long absence Stephen and Beth reappeared for Nick and Bridget's wedding and it was mentioned that they had been in Paris.
-Beth dies in the Forrester pool after a fight between her and Stephanie in 2010, devastating the Logans.
+Beth returned to Los Angeles in 2008 at the request of Nick Marone (Jack Wagner), because he thought her youngest daughter, Katie, who had recently received a heart transplant, needed her.
+Her family became worried about Beth's strange behavior.
+She eventually revealed to Katie that she had had several mini-strokes and was also in the early stages of dementia.
+After some convincing from her family, Beth finally agreed to stay in Los Angeles and receive treatment from her granddaughter Dr. Bridget Forrester (Ashley Jones) and Dr. Taylor Hayes (Hunter Tylo).
+The treatment appeared to be working, and Stephen and Beth also hinted at a possible reconciliation.
+After a long absence, the two reappeared for Nick and Bridget's wedding, and it was mentioned that they had been in Paris.
+Beth died in the Forrester pool after a fight between her and Stephanie in 2010, devastating the Logans.